cmur2/chef-openvpn/README.md

 ## Usage

-Include the openvpn::default target to your runlist and do further configuration via node's attributes.
-To automatically generate client configuration file stubs include the openvpn::users target.
-With openvpn::logrotate your logs (of all configurations) will be automatically rotated if the logrotate cookbook is present.
+Include `recipe[openvpn::default]` in your `run_list` and do further configuration via node attributes.
+To automatically generate client configuration file stubs include `recipe[openvpn::users]`.
+With `recipe[openvpn::logrotate]` your logs (of all configurations) will be automatically rotated if the logrotate cookbook is present.
+To setup one or multiple OpenVPN clients use `recipe[openvpn::client]`.

-For full, out-of-the-box IPv6 support you will need OpenVPN 2.3 or higher which is not available on older versions of Debian and Ubuntu - therefore and for those who only want more recent OpenVPN packages on their system the openvpn::use_community_repos target registers new APT repositories maintained by the OpenVPN community (needs the apt cookbook).
+For full, out-of-the-box IPv6 support you will need OpenVPN 2.3 or higher which is not available on older versions of Debian and Ubuntu - therefore and for those who only want more recent OpenVPN packages on their system the `recipe[openvpn::use_community_repos]` registers new APT repositories maintained by the OpenVPN community (needs the apt cookbook).

 ## Requirements